Dissidia Final Fantasy: Development

 Nomura was responsible for the character designs, which changed much of the look and style of Yoshitaka Amano's illustrations.
 Working in the Final Fantasy and Final Fantasy IX designs brought no difficulties since in for the former game, Nomura based his designs on Amano's illustrations while he had already been involved in handling his illustrations in the latter.
 On the other hand, Nomura had difficulties making Onion Knight as it ended being too cartoony and requested advice from Amano.
 Nomura's own original illustrations were also redesigned for Dissidia; Nomura commented to the Japanese gaming magazine Famitsu that Tidus was designed to look younger than he was in Final Fantasy X to "match the design touch of the rest of the Dissidia" cast.

-On April 6, 2007, Square Enix filed for United States trademark registration of "Dissidia"; the mark's relation to Final Fantasy was omitted.
-The title was connected with Final Fantasy when Square Enix introduced Dissidia Final Fantasy on May 8, 2007, with an official Japanese website.
+Square Enix filed for United States trademark registration of "Dissidia" in April 2007; the mark's relation to Final Fantasy was omitted.
+The title was connected with Final Fantasy when Square Enix introduced Dissidia Final Fantasy on May 8 with an official Japanese website.